Prophet: Prompting Large Language Models with Complementary Answer Heuristics for Knowledge-based Visual Question Answering: Experiments

 For ScienceQA, we reuse all the default settings for OK-VQA.
 If a training sample provides extra textual hint, we simply append the text to the generated caption as the new context of the corresponding image.
 For TextVQA, we use the commercial system from Amazon to extract OCR from images \footnote{\url{https://aws.amazon.com/textract/}}, whose effectiveness has been verified in previous work \cite{latr}.
 The extracted OCR texts are provided in both the in-context examples and testing input to instruct the LLM.

-\textbf{Settings of other VQA models.} In addition to MCAN, we also experiment with one generative VQA model mPLUG \cite{mplug}, which is first pretrained on task-agnostic image-text corpus and then finetuned on specific VQA dataset.
+\textbf{Settings for other Prophet and Prophet++ variants.} In addition to MCAN, we also experiment on Prophet with a generative VQA model mPLUG \cite{mplug}, which is first pretrained on massive image-text pairs and then finetuned on specific VQA dataset.
 Following the aforementioned two-stage transfer learning paradigm for MCAN, the pretrained mPLUG model is first finetuned on the VQAv2 dataset and then further finetuned on specific knowledge-based VQA dataset.
+For Prophet++, we use the state-of-the-art LMM \texttt{GPT-4o} in both stages.